-More Science Chronic Itching: Causes and Cures How to get relief from the insatiable need to scratch By Uwe Gieler and Bertram Walter THIS IS A PREVIEW.
+Mind Chronic Itching: Causes and Cures How to get relief from the insatiable need to scratch By Uwe Gieler and Bertram Walter THIS IS A PREVIEW.
 Buy this digital issue or subscribe to access the full article.
-Already have an account?
+Already a subscriber or purchased this issue?
 Sign In HOWARD BERMAN Getty Images Warning: just reading this article might make your skin crawl.
 Thinking about itching, seeing people scratch, looking at pictures of bedbugs or other itch inducers—all can bring on an irresistible urge to flick away that irksome feeling.
 But itching—“pruritus,” to physicians—is more than an occasional nuisance.
 The sensation, which arises from an irritation of the nerve cells along the skin, serves as a helpful warning about potential hazards such as insects or foreign materials—and scratching is often a simple and effective method for dealing with them.
 Itching is also the main symptom of many skin diseases and appears in some systemic conditions, such as chronic renal disease, cirrhosis and some types of cancer.
 THIS IS A PREVIEW.
 Buy this digital issue or subscribe to access the full article.
-Already have an account?
-Sign In Digital Issue $7.95 Add To Cart Digital Subscription $19.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.95 Add To Cart Browse all subscription options!
+Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.